javierbrea/narval/README.md

 `<Object>`.
 Object containing configuration for starting a test suite service.

 * `name` `<String>`.
 Reference name for the service.
 It can be the same in all suites starting the same service.
+* `abort-on-error` `<Boolean>`.
+Default `false`.
+If `true`, all other services and tests will be stopped if possible when this service is closed with an error code.
+Test suite will be considered as failed, even if the tests execution is successful.
 * `docker` `<Object>`.
 If test suite is going to be executed using Docker, this objects contains the needed configuration for the service.
 	* `container` `<String>`.
 Reference name of the [docker-container](#docker-container) in which the service is going to be executed.
 	* `command` `<String>`.
 Path to the command that will start the service.